AyedaOk/DT_custom_script/README.md

 ## Description

-This script is requires installing ollama as a docker container.
 You can wantch this video for a demonstration of what the script does --> https://youtu.be/bGFSdvZCsN0

-Also, you can watch this video if you want to know how to install it --> https://youtu.be/dGwhvTCIbT8
+This script requires installing ollama.
+It can be installed from a DOcker container.
+You can watch this video if you want to know how to install it with docker --> https://youtu.be/dGwhvTCIbT8

+This video if you want to know how to install it natively -->https://youtu.be/If6PUnd4zO0